 \paragraph{Deep Neural Networks as CPA Mappings.} A deep neural network (DNN) is a (non-linear) operator $f_\Theta$ with parameters $\Theta$ that map a {\em input} $\bx\in\R^D$ to a {\em prediction} $\by \in \R^K$.
 The precise definitions of DNN operators can be found in~\citet{goodfellow2016deep}.
 To avoid cluttering notation, we will omit $\Theta$ unless needed for clarity.
-The only assumption we require for our analysis is that the non-linearities present in the DNN are CPA mappings---as is the case with (leaky-) ReLU, absolute value, and max-pooling operators.
-The entire input--output mapping then becomes a CPA spline with an implicit partition $\Omega$, the function of the weights and architecture of the network~\citep{montufar2014number,balestriero2018spline}.
+For our analysis, we only assume that the non-linearities in the DNN are CPA mappings---as is the case with (leaky-) ReLU, absolute value, and max-pooling operators.
+The entire input-output mapping then becomes a CPA spline with an implicit partition $\Omega$, the function of the weights and architecture of the network~\citep{montufar2014number,balestriero2018spline}.
 For smooth nonlinearities, our results hold using a first-order Taylor approximation argument.